-The GreenLAnd Circumnavigation Expedition (GLACE) will offer an unprecedented complete circumnavigation of Greenland in a single expedition over a 2-month period in August and September 2019 (see Annex 1 – travel plan and timing).
+The GreenLAnd Circumnavigation Expedition (GLACE), an expedition organised by SPI and funded by grants of Dr. Frederik Paulsen, will offer an unprecedented complete circumnavigation of Greenland in a single expedition over a 2-month period in August and September 2019 (see Annex 1 – travel plan and timing).
 The expedition will provide access to the remote and as yet critically understudied Northern Greenland area and provide a unique opportunity to investigate the marine, terrestrial, atmospheric, and cryospheric environments of the Arctic.

 The R/V Akademic Tryoshnikov (AARI, St Petersburg) will be available for the expedition after a partial refit, offering a range of equipment and infrastructures (see Annex 2 – Vessel description).
 During the Northern Greenland section of the expedition the AT will be escorted by the nuclear icebreaker 50 Let Pobedy.

 As the ship will be steaming for around 20 hours each day, scientific sampling should be focused on continuous oceanographic and atmospheric (underway) sampling approaches, combined with terrestrial and cryospheric studies at several super-sites, with emphasis on Northern Greenland.

 Proposals should be directed specifically to one of the subjects highlighted in the science plan (see Annex 3 – proposed research areas).
 A combination of different subject areas into multi-disciplinary projects is also possible.
 Projects should include multiple sites and are encouraged to address broad and relevant scientific questions taking advantage of the entire journey.